What is the General Data Protection Regulation?

 - Appointed a Data Protection Officer;

-- Begun an audit of the data it holds, how it was obtained, with what level of consent and the lawful basis for processing it;
+- Completed an audit of the data it holds, how it was obtained, with what level of consent and the lawful basis for processing it;

-- Begun reviewing policies and procedures in light of GDPR requirements;
+- Begun reviewing other policies and procedures in light of GDPR requirements;